fbpx

 Neck Care Routine: This routine provides both a stretch and strengthening move to help counteract the forward flexed neck position.
 The stretch helps to open up the front of the neck and the strengthening move helps to strengthen the muscles that pull your head upright.

-Strategy #4: Vary Your Position
+Strategy #4: Vary Your Feeding Positions

 The fourth strategy that can help is varying the positions you nurse in to help decrease the amount of time your body spends in one repetitive position.
 While some positions may feel more challenging to successfully nurse in, experiment with different ones to provide variety to your body.
 Variation in alignment and position is key to avoiding the accumulation of stresses at the joints that can cause discomfort.
 For some ideas, check out this Breastfeeding Positions Chart, but there are many other positions not listed here as well.